Mei-Zhen-24/A-Dynamic-Evolving-Fuzzy-System-for-Streaming-Data-Prediction/README.md

 Programmed by Zhen Mei.

-The code is written with reference to the code of Dr. Gu Xiaowei, whose github website is <https://github.com/Gu-X>
+The code is written with reference to the code of Dr. Xiaowei Gu, whose github website is <https://github.com/Gu-X>

 Thanks to Dr. Tao Zhao and Dr. Xiaowei Gu for their help and support in this paper and the code.